open-telemetry/opentelemetry-python/docs/getting-started.rst

     requests_counter.add(20, staging_label_set)
     time.sleep(5)

-    # this line is added to keep the http server up long
-    # enough to scrape.
+    # This line is added to keep the HTTP server up long # enough to scrape.
     input("Press any key to exit...")

-Now prometheus will scrape your opentelemetry application, which is serving the metrics at port 8000.
-Visit the prometheus UI (http://localhost:9090) to view your metrics.
+Now Prometheus will scrape your opentelemetry application, which is serving the metrics at port 8000.
+Visit the Prometheus UI (http://localhost:9090) to view your metrics.

 Using the opentelemetry-collector for traces and metrics